 - Want to try Odoo?
 Check out the website here

-Odoo's real strength, though, is the way you can extend your initial app choice by integrating others as you need them.
-You might start with a website, for instance, then add the core e-commerce app, eBay, perhaps invoicing, email marketing, whatever suits your requirements.
+Odoo's real strength though, is the way you can extend your initial app choice by integrating others as you need them.
+You might start with a website, for instance, then add the core ecommerce app, eBay, email marketing, whatever suits your requirements.

-Make your selection and you're prompted to register with your name, email address, phone number, company name and size.
+The interface is very organized and easy to use.
+Launch Odoo's free trial by registering an account with your name, email address, phone number, company name, and size.
+A company name is important as your account and its URL inside Odoo will be based around it (for instance, ‘Amazon Films’ can access that company’s features via ‘amazon-films.odoo.com').
 Odoo doesn't need any payment details for the trial, so once you've filled in the form, the company activates your account in seconds and kick-starts the setup process.

 Make your theme selection and it opens in Odoo's web console.
-This is generally very simple and straightforward, but Odoo does its best to make your life even easier by using a wizard-type approach to guide you through the initial setup steps: opening the editor, dragging and dropping in a cover block (a background image, headline, subtitle and paragraph of text), editing the text and saving the results when you're done.
+This is generally very simple and straightforward, but Odoo does its best to make your life even easier with a simple tutorial - just follow the purple marker as it guides you through your initial web design steps.

 Odoo initially opens and displays your website as an active preview, rather than in the editor, and that's probably a good choice.
 Instead of being immediately confronted with cluttered and widget-packed sidebars, the bulk of the screen is available for viewing your site, and you can click page links or switch between mobile and desktop views with a click.

 Click on the Edit button, click in an area where you'd like to add content, and start typing.
 The sidebar on the right allows you to add content blocks.
 These start with basic page structures, including titles, banners, various arrangements of text columns and images, and more.
 But you also have additional specific and complex blocks at your disposal, such as Pricelist, and Call to Action.